CoreyWarren/DigitalOcean_Django_Tutorial_Markdown/README.md

 * .env file setup

-* snapshots versus backups in DigitalOcean (hint: use Snapshots as long-term backupsm, or suffer for months)
+* snapshots versus backups in DigitalOcean (hint: use Snapshots as long-term backups, and backups for short-term, or else just suffer for months)

 * HTTPS setup